Northern Territory: Primary and secondary

 A Northern Territory school education consists of six years of primary schooling, including one transition year, three years of middle schooling, and three years of secondary schooling.
 In the beginning of 2007, the Northern Territory introduced Middle School for Years 7–9 and High School for Years 10–12.
+In 2026, the territory is transitioning middle schools into high schools in order to align with the rest of the country.
 Northern Territory children generally begin school at age five.
 On completing secondary school, students earn the Northern Territory Certificate of Education and Training (NTCET).
 Students who successfully complete their secondary education also receive a tertiary entrance ranking, or ATAR score, to determine university admittance.

 Northern Territory schools are either publicly or privately funded.
 Public schools, also known as state or government schools, are funded and run directly by the Department of Education.
 Private fee-paying schools include schools run by the Catholic Church and independent schools, some elite ones similar to English public schools.
 Some Northern Territory Independent schools are affiliated with Protestant, Lutheran, Anglican, Greek Orthodox or Seventh-day Adventist Churches, but include non-church schools and an Indigenous school.

-As of 2009, the Northern Territory had 151 public schools, 15 Catholic schools and 21 independent schools.
+In 2009, the Northern Territory had 151 public schools, 15 Catholic schools and 21 independent schools.
 39,492 students were enrolled in schools around the territory with 29,175 in public schools, and 9,882 in independent schools.
 The Northern Territory has about 4,000 full-time teachers.

 Tertiary

 The Northern Territory has one university which opened in 1989 under the name of the Northern Territory University.
 Now renamed as the Charles Darwin University, it had about 19,000 students enrolled: about 5,500 higher education students and about 13,500 students on vocational education and training (VET) courses.
-The first tertiary institution in the territory was the Batchelor Institute of Indigenous Tertiary Education which was established in the mid-1960s.
+The first tertiary institution in the territory was the Batchelor Institute of Indigenous Tertiary Education, which was established in the mid-1960s.

 Libraries and archives

 Library & Archives NT is the Northern Territory's public research library and archival organisation and it supports the development of library services across the Territory by supporting public libraries.
 Library & Archives NT was formed in 2019 following the merge of the Northern Territory Archives Service and the Northern Territory Library.
 The National Archives of Australia also have a repository in Darwin, this is collocated with the Library & Archives NT repository at the Northern Territory Archives Centre.